Sakigake!! Otokojuku: Video games

-The series was also represented in four cross-over games: Famicom Jump and Famicom Jump II: The Strongest Seven, both for the NES; Cult Jump for the Game Boy; and J-Stars Victory VS for PlayStation 3 and PlayStation Vita.
+The series was also represented in four cross-over games: Famicom Jump and Famicom Jump II: The Strongest Seven, both for the Famicom; Cult Jump for the Game Boy; and J-Stars Victory VS for PlayStation 3 and PlayStation Vita.
 J-Stars Victory VS was ported to PlayStation 4 and released with its two counterparts in Europe and North America, thus representing the first official release of Sakigake!!
 Otokojuku material outside Japan.

 Reception

 It is one of the best-selling Weekly Shōnen Jump's manga series of all time as it had sold over 26 million copies.